DTJF/girtobac/_Tutorial.md

    original one (also shipped in this package) by executing
    \code diff GLib-2.0.bi GLib-2.0.bi.org \endcode
    This should output some differences, like
    \code
-3,4c3,4
+2,4c2,4
+< '                       ### GirToBac ###
 < ' LGPLv2.1 (C) 2013-2015 by Thomas[ dot }Freiherr[ at ]gmx[ dot }net
 < ' Auto-translated from file ../example/GLib-2.0.gir
 ---
+> '                       ### girtobac ###
 > ' LGPLv2.1 (C) 2013-2014 by Thomas[ dot }Freiherr[ at ]gmx[ dot }net
 > ' Auto-translated from file /usr/share/gir-1.0/GLib-2.0.gir
 2526d2525
 < DECLARE FUNCTION g_iconv(BYVAL AS GIConv PTR /'GIConv'/, BYVAL AS gchar PTR PTR, BYVAL AS gsize PTR, BYVAL AS gchar PTR PTR, BYVAL AS gsize PTR) AS gsize \endcode
-   The first difference is about comment lines in the top region of the file, they've no effect.
+   The first difference (three lines) is about comment lines in the top region of the file, they've no effect.
 The second difference is a `DECLARE` line in the left hand file, which is not present in the original file.
 The functions `g_iconv` is declared twice in the *.gir file.
 It's declared as a method in the record `IConv` at line 8328 and also as a function at line 37091.
 By design, \Proj does neither find nor solve such conflicts.
 It's up to the user to validate the output by compiling with the FreeBASIC compiler and fix the error messages.

 -# In order to validate the header, and since fbc doesn't compile header files directly, we first create a new file called *test.bas*